gallery-so/go-gallery/README.md

 ### Redis and Postgres

+The app will connect to a local redis and local postgres instance by default.
+To spin it up, you can use the official docker containers:

+The first time you run the docker-containers on your machine, you will need to run the following command(s):

 _note_: If you have access to the \_encrypted_deploy files and would like to use indexed data locally, run the following commands:

 _second note_: If you are using bash/sh instead of zsh, change the first line of the `_import_env.sh` file to match your shell.